United Airlines Passenger Allegedly Hid A Camera In 1st Class Lavatory, Malaysian Man Faces Voyeurism Charges

-United Airlines is making headlines once again, this time for alleged lewd behavior by a passenger who allegedly put a video camera in a first class lavatory during a domestic flight.
-As the story trends on Bing, the Malaysian man who reportedly did that lawless deed was said to now be facing voyeurism charges, according to ABC 13.
+United Airlines is making headlines once again, this time for lewd behavior by a passenger who allegedly put a video camera in a first class lavatory during a domestic flight.
+As the story trends on Bing, the Malaysian man who reportedly conducted that lawless deed was said to now be facing voyeurism charges, according to ABC 13.

 United Airlines flight 646, flying between San Diego and Houston, was the scene of the reported crime.
 Court documents were filed on May 5 about the incident after a passenger on that flight bound for Texas saw a light intermittently going off and on in the airplane’s bathroom.